 As a popular residential area, there is a range of property types in Hyde.
 With a wealth of beautiful Victorian and Edwardian period properties, there is also a good selection of complete period buildings and Victorian houses.
 In contrast to the many attractive period buildings, there are an increasing number of developments including The Parks and The Cotton Works.
 There is also a good amount of chimney pots (terraces) providing for the lower end of the market.
 Werneth Low is a five minute car journey from the town centre, it's very hilly, and has a cenotaph for fallen soldiers who are all named on it.
 Werneth Low is very high above sea level and has amazing views all around it.
 It is a lovely serene area overlooking Mottram Church that has amazing history to it as well.
 There are a number of footpaths and bridleways.

 The Hyde area benefits from a diverse selection of popular high street shops and smaller independent shops and cafes.
-These include Boots, Argos and Morrisons for weekly grocery shopping.
+These include Boots and Morrisons for weekly grocery shopping.
 There recently has been renovation of the Clarendon Market which offers a variety of different outlets.
-The high street has a variety of eateries and takeaways including Cats Emporium.
+The high street has a variety of eateries and also a Costa coffee.
 The Joshua Bradley pub is a popular pub to visit for family meals.

 Hyde has a recently refurbished leisure centre containing a large swimming pool with a wave machine, the new 'Red Ripster' aqua slide and an upstairs fitness suite.
 There is also a new changing village and a new cafe and air conditioned eating area.
 Hyde also has its own Air Cadet Organisation (ACO), Part of a UK-wide cadet force with more than 40,000 members aged 13–20, sponsored by the Royal Air Force.
 Residents also enjoy a library and art gallery called the 'Rutherford Gallery'.

 Book a free no-obligation valuation